-In contrast, Morley believed they were different countries with various cultural traits and could then have diverse views on the exhibition.
-This is what she told Edward Dodd: "We say, very glibly, South America or Latin-America, but the one thing I know well from knowing the countries to the South of us a little- probably a little better than anyone else in the art field just now-is that each country is distinct, has its character, its own personality and that there is as much difference between country and country as there is in Europe" (Morley to Dodd, 1941 b).
+In contrast, Morley believed they were different countries with various cultural traits and could have diverse views on the exhibition.
+This is what she told Edward Dodd: "We say, very glibly, South America or Latin America, but the one thing I know well from knowing the countries to the South of us a little- probably a little better than anyone else in the art field just now-is that each country is distinct, has its character, its own personality and that there is as much difference between country and country as there is in Europe" (Morley to Dodd, 1941b).
 She understood South America as a continent and not as an artistic unit.

-One of the envoys in charge of one of the exhibitions, Stanton Catlin, agreed with her and described the general lack of knowledge among the museum professionals as follows: "we were so naive at that particular time that we had no idea about the size of South America.... some still are.
+Stanton Catlin, in charge of West section, described the general lack of knowledge among the museum professionals as follows: "we were so naive at that particular time that we had no idea about the size of South America... some still are.
 I guess the majority of us were like that back then" (1941).

-In this first step of artistic connection between the United States and South America, Grace Morley had an outstanding role in the organization of the tour and the data she could gather on Latin America's artistic conditions.
-Subsequently, her participation on the Committee faded as she started to get disappointed with its policy, even though she honoured her commitment to supporting Latin American artists and promoting the knowledge of modern Latin American art in the United States.
-Consistent with her point of view on the public's diverse approaches to art, Morley used a strong title for the conference she gave at the Montalvo Arts Center in Saratoga, California, in 1941, "Latin America: a diversity, not a geographical unit, in terms of people and artistic background" Potter (2017) 15.
+In this first step of artistic connection between the United States and South America, Grace Morley had an outstanding role in the tour organization and the data she could gather on Latin America's artistic conditions.
+Subsequently, her participation on the Committee faded as she started to get disappointed with its policy, even though she honored her commitment to supporting Latin American artists and promoting the knowledge of modern Latin American art in the United States.
+Consistent with her point of view on the public's diverse approaches to art, Morley used a strong title for the conference she gave at the Montalvo Arts Center in Saratoga, California, in 1941, "Latin America: a diversity, not a geographical unit, in terms of people and artistic background" (Potter, 2017, p.
+15).

 The "Contemporary North American Painting Exhibition" was considered the first one of a series hosted in South America.
 It sought to exhibit North American contemporary art samples and express the country's set of cultural ideals.
-The Committee emphasized in the catalogue that "art is the best ambassador we can send to show our feelings about our country and the serious economic, intellectual and social issues that all the countries of the world face today" 24.
-The curators claimed that the paintings chosen to stage the exhibition aimed to show the different scenes of American everyday life, not only those light or funny aspects but also those that could portray a nation with a social message.

 The exhibition consisted of two hundred and fifty-five paintings structured in three different exhibitions.
-According to Helen Appleton Read, the exhibition had a double purpose: it was mainly about presenting a general view of art, but it was also crucial to understand "the political, social and spiritual forces that have created the American Civilization of 20th century".
-(Preliminary Study, 1941, p.
-5) Almost all of the paintings belonged to living authors.
-It was a selection of 112 artists from different trends in an effort to represent the different regions of the country, traversing the coasts of Maine, Chicago, San Francisco, etc. The show sought a "national flavour" regarding the artists' birthplace and topic selection.
+According to Helen Appleton Read, the exhibition had a double purpose: it was mainly about presenting a general view of art, but it was also crucial to understand "the political, social and spiritual forces that have created the American Civilization of 20th century" (Preliminary Study, 1941, p.
+5).
+Almost all of the paintings belonged to living authors.
+It was a selection of 112 artists from different trends to represent the country's regions, traversing Maine coasts, Chicago, San Francisco, etc. The show sought a "national flavor" regarding the artists' birthplace and topic selection.